Strategy – Don’t go into battle without one

 THEOCRACY NOT COMPATIBLE WITH CORE PRINCIPLE

 What about those who say they cannot work with anyone from certain nations, races, religions, or life styles.
 The answer is simple.
 This is not the movement for them.
 However, when it comes to religion, it's more complicated than that.
 Those who profess a religion that calls for theocracy, which is the convergence of church and state, cannot do so and, at the same time, agree that governments should not intervene in the personal lives of their citizens.
-So, in that case, they will have to choose between these opposing principles.
-If they chose theocracy, then they cannot be members of Freedom Force or Red Pill University.
-They are rejected, not because of their religion, but because they reject our core principle.(4)
+In that case, they will have to choose between these opposing principles.
+If they chose theocracy, then they do not qualify for membership in Freedom Force.
+They are disqualified, not because we reject their religion, but because they reject our core principle.(4)

 A BIG IDEOLOGICAL TENT